 So now you know all the benefits of growing a garden in your apartment.
 How do you get started?

 You may have a small space and feel like you need more space for a garden.
 However, you can grow a successful apartment garden in even the smallest places with a bit of creativity.
 Here are some tips to help you start your apartment garden:

 The first thing to consider for apartment gardening is the right space.
 If you are setting up an indoor garden in your apartment, you can consider a windowsill garden and put in a few plants.
 You can also hang baskets and wall planters on your ceiling or shelf.

-The best part of indoor gardening is experimenting with different spaces.
+The best part of indoor gardening is experimenting with different small spaces.
 So if a windowsill garden doesn't look good, you can experiment with various spaces around your home.

 Consider using your balcony or backyard for outdoor apartment gardening.
 You can hang window boxes on your balcony.
-If you're using your balcony, consider its weight limit and ensure the window boxes and containers are secure.
+If you're using your balcony, consider its weight limit and ensure the window box and containers are secure.